ONSdigital/rdsa-utils/docs/branch_and_deploy_guide.md

 ## Overview

-Our branching strategy is designed to support continuous integration and continuous deployment, ensuring smooth transitions between development, testing, and production.
+Our branching strategy is designed to support Continuous Integration and Continuous Deployment, ensuring smooth transitions between development, testing, and production.

 This framework aims to maintain a stable codebase and streamline collaboration,